Why I Don’t Call It “Church Hurt”

 If you’re processing the fallout of leaving evangelical Christianity, know that you’re not alone.
 Healing often begins by:

-• Rejecting toxic teachings rooted in sexism, homophobia, racism, and fascism.
+Rejecting toxic teachings rooted in racism and fascism.

 Final Thoughts